Academic Policies

 Academic Standing and Progress

 Students must receive a passing grade in all courses within a Phase in order to advance to the next Phase of the academic program.
-A student who fails to meet expectations in any course must successfully complete a reassessment for the grading component to receive a passing grade to be eligible for advancement or graduation.
+A student who fails to meet expectations in any course must successfully complete any permitted reassessment for the relevant grading component in order to receive a passing grade and be eligible for advancement or graduation.

 Withdrawals

-Medical students who wish to, or must, withdraw from NYU Grossman Long Island School of Medicine for any circumstances must send a written request to the Associate Dean for Students for approval and will be subject to the school tuition and fee refund policy schedule.
+Medical students who wish to, or must, withdraw from NYU Grossman Long Island School of Medicine for any circumstances must send a written request to the associate dean of students for approval and will be subject to the school tuition and fee refund policy schedule.

 Standards of Conduct